 other sources of radiation, such as prolonged exposure to sun light or sunbeds, that might increase the risks;

-for devices for professional use, a recommendation to provide the consumer with a copy of the annex required by the Section 6.10.
+for devices for professional use, a requirement for the user to provide the consumer with a copy of the annex provided for in Section 6.11 before the consumer is treated with the device.

-With the exemption of devices for hair removal where excessive hair is not attributed to a medical condition, the manufacturer shall clearly convey the necessity that the users and the consumers need to undergo a medical consultation including a diagnostic examination of the skin areas intended for the treatment.
-Manufacturers shall warn not to treat any consumers prior to obtaining documentation from such consultation, especially when any doubt can subsist regarding the consumer’s ability to receive such treatment.
+With the exemption of devices for hair removal where excessive hair is not attributed to a medical condition, the manufacturer shall clearly convey that the users and the consumers need to undergo a medical consultation including a diagnostic examination of the skin areas intended for the treatment.
+Manufacturers shall warn users not to treat any consumers prior to obtaining documentation from such consultation.

 The instructions for use shall clearly describe requirements for cleaning and maintenance.
-For devices intended for professional use, these shall include the measurement of light energy density and required controlled measures, performed at least annually.
+For devices intended for professional use, the instructions for use shall include the measurement of light energy density and required controlled measures, performed at least annually.

 For devices for professional use, the manufacturer shall also instruct on how to ensure constant performance and recommend at least an annual electrical safety test and maintenance.

 The instructions for use shall clearly describe the operating environment and the conditions in which the devices can be operated safely.
-For devices for professional use, these also include:
+For devices for professional use, the instructions for use shall also include:

-the description/listing of appropriate accessories or conditions of other products used in the procedure;
+the description or a listing of appropriate accessories or conditions of other products used in the procedure;

-the safety precautions to be taken which include, but are not limited to, the use of non-reflective instruments (no mirrors shall be used), the use of absorbing or diffusing surfaces of tools as well as the avoidance of inflammable products and substances and, where applicable, the need to provide adequate room ventilation;
+the safety precautions to be taken, which include the use of non-reflective instruments (no mirrors shall be used), the use of absorbing or diffusing surfaces of tools as well as the avoidance of inflammable products and substances and, where applicable, the need to provide adequate room ventilation;

 an adequate warning notice outside the procedure room.